jeremycohoe/cisco-ios-xe-programmability-lab-module-5-gnmi/README.md

 ## Introduction to gNMI

-The Google Remote Proceudure Call (g) Network Management Interface (NMI), or gNMI, is a specification of RPC's and behaviours for managing the state on network devices.
+The Google Remote Procedure Call (g) Network Management Interface (NMI), or gNMI, is a specification of RPC's and behaviours for managing the state on network devices.
 It is built on the open source gRPC framework and uses the Protobuf IDL (protocol buffers interactive data language)

-Details of Protocol Buffers is available at from Google Developers at [https://developers.google.com/protocol-buffers/docs/overview](https://developers.google.com/protocol-buffers/docs/overview) while the specification for gNMI itself is available on Github/Openconfig at [https://github.com/openconfig/gnmi](https://github.com/openconfig/gnmi) and the actual gnmi.proto file is defined at [https://github.com/openconfig/gnmi/blob/master/proto/gnmi/gnmi.proto](https://github.com/openconfig/gnmi/blob/master/proto/gnmi/gnmi.proto) - These resrouces can be refered if needed however for the purpose of this lab the it is not necessary to have a deeper understaning of these concepts.
+Details of Protocol Buffers is available at from Google Developers at [https://developers.google.com/protocol-buffers/docs/overview](https://developers.google.com/protocol-buffers/docs/overview) while the specification for gNMI itself is available on Github/Openconfig at [https://github.com/openconfig/gnmi](https://github.com/openconfig/gnmi) and the actual gnmi.proto file is defined at [https://github.com/openconfig/gnmi/blob/master/proto/gnmi/gnmi.proto](https://github.com/openconfig/gnmi/blob/master/proto/gnmi/gnmi.proto) - These resources can be referred if needed however for the purpose of this lab is not necessary to have a deeper understanding of these concepts.

 ![](gnmi_intro.png)

-Similar to the NETCONF and RESTCONF programmatic interfaces, gNMI can be used for a variety of operations including retreiving operational and runtime details using the GET operations, as well as making configurtion changes using the SET operation.
+Similar to the NETCONF and RESTCONF programmatic interfaces, gNMI can be used for a variety of operations including retrieving operational and runtime details using the GET operations, as well as making configuration changes using the SET operation.
 The SUBSCRIBE operation supports Model Driven Telemetry, or streaming telemetry, to be enabled from this interface as well.

 ![](./api_operations.png)